DevikaBoddu13/Final-Project-AED/README.md

     Email: poddaturi.a@northeastern.edu </br>
     NUID: 002922161

-# Steps to regenerate this project
+# Steps to reproduce this project

 1. Git clone the project by running the below command in the terminal at the location you want to clone locally: ``` git clone https://github.com/apoddaturi/Final-Project-AED.git```
 2. Open the project in Eclipse or Netbeans